VKRAJPUROHIT/AQI-Dashboard2/README.md

 # AQI-Dashboard2

-This is a Simple Javascript web application to find Air Quality near your location or any other city around the world.
+This is a Simple Javascript web application to find Air Quality near your location or any other city in California.
 The App uses Breezometer Api to get data.

 What is AQI ?
 The air quality index (AQI) is an index for reporting air quality.The purpose of the AQI is to help people know how the local air quality impacts their health.